bakjs/hapi-compat/README.md

 SERVER_ON         | YES         | I* + R*      | `server.on` ~> `server.events.on`
 ASYNC_SERVER_EXT  | YES         | I            | Support for server.ext where the method expects having `next` callback

-- Perf Impact indicates wether this support impacts performance of framework (I)init or (R)untime.
+- Perf Impact indicates if this support impacts performance of framework (I)init or (R)untime.
 - `*` means only impacts perf when old code detected not newer plugins

 For more details please look at breaking changes list [here](https://github.com/hapijs/hapi/milestone/221?closed=1)